-With deepest appreciation for the contribution of the Japanese Government, it is our great pleasure to present a "The Asian and Pacific Decade of Disabled Persons, 1993-2002 Resource Materials".
-This handbook is a compilation of the important United Nations documents related to the rights and improvement of the well being welfare of disabled persons with disability.
+With deepest appreciation for the contribution of Social Welfare and Medical Service Cooperation of Japan, it is our great pleasure to present a "The Asian and Pacific Decade of Disabled Persons, 2003-2012 -Resource Materials".
+This handbook is a compilation of the important United Nations documents related to the rights and improvement of the well being of persons with disability.

-We are proud to share with the estimated 300 million people with disabilities in the Asian and Pacific region the resolution of the Asian and Pacific Decade of Disabled Persons from 1993 to the next century 2002 that was adopted by the General Assembly of the UN Economic and Social Commission for Asia and the Pacific (ESCAP).
-We would like to welcome the Decade as a new challenge towards the implementation of the UN World Programme of Action Concerning Disabled Persons and as a historic start to promote regional cooperation.
+We are proud to share with the estimated 300 million people with disabilities in the Asian and Pacific region the resolution of the Asian and Pacific Decade of Disabled Persons from 2003-2012 that was adopted by the General Assembly of the UN Economic and Social Commission for Asia and the Pacific (ESCAP).
+We would like to welcome this Decade as a further challenge towards the issues to be tackled in this region.